 NOTE: “Sleeping through the night” is technically 5 hours so pat yourself on the back when they reach that long between feeds.
 They’ll eventually do 10-12, but only when they’re no longer infants.

-What DON’T I do?
+go to link What DON’T I do?

 Don’t pick them up everytime they grunt or fuss; this doesn’t mean they’re awake.
 Babies are still learning how to sleep and it ain’t always pretty.
 They tend to channel their inner “Master P” (uhh, uhhh, na na na na)